eyedeekay/railroad/README.md

 Download the package for your platform, `zip` for Windows, `tar.gz` for Linux.
 Unzip the package and double-click the `railroad.exe` file for Windows or the `railroad` file for Linux.

+## install using `make install`

+When using make install a wrapper script is installed to set up railroad in the user's $HOME/.config/railroad directory.
+It's installed to `/usr/local/bin/railroad`.